 Low-income parents may inquire about the process to have the fee waived.
 Please call for details, 319-739-5432.

-How Does the Court Know I Completed the Requirement?
+How Does the Court Know My Child Attended the Class?

 When you register, you will be asked for your court case number.
 Enter the numbers starting with CDDM.